flywhc/KindleCalendar/readme.md

 file:///mnt/us/calendar/index.htm
 ``

-* Alternatively, you may also upload files on a web server and open the address to the web server from your Kindle.
+* Some version of Kindle doesn't support 'file://' address as above.
+In this case, you may also upload files on a web server and open the address to the web server from your Kindle.
 * Offline Mode by Disable weather forecasting for power-saving:
 Edit index.htm and change
 ``